-Jorge Valladares’s focus is on the generation of comparative knowledge, policy analysis and practical tools on issues of democratic representation and participation, particularly political parties.
-His work aims to support party members, parliamentarians and public officials fulfill their democratic representation roles.
+Jorge Valladares was the Head of Political Participation and Representation at International IDEA.
+His focus was on the generation of comparative knowledge, policy analysis and practical tools on issues of democratic representation and participation, particularly political parties.
+His work aimed to support party members, parliamentarians and public officials fulfill their democratic representation roles.

 Valladares was International IDEA’s Head of Mission to Myanmar until 2016.
 He implemented STEP Democracy, an EU-funded initiative to empower Myanmar’s electoral management, voter education and observer groups, and political parties before and after the November 2015 general elections that led to the first democratically elected government in over 50 years.